awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

 ```

 **Note**
-You cannot update, insert into, or delete from a view\.
+You can't update, insert into, or delete from a view\.

 ## Usage Notes<a name="r_CREATE_VIEW_usage_notes"></a>